SuperCowPowers/data_hacking/README.md

     * Brew
       * graphviz, freetype, zmq
     * Python
-      * ipython, pandas, matplotlib, pyzmq, jinja2
+      * ipython, pandas, matplotlib, networkx, pyzmq, jinja2

   * Some of the exercises use packages from the data_hacking repository, to install those packages into your python site packages:
   <pre>